 Some rawhide treats can splinter like real bones sometimes do.
-The resulting sharp shards can cause the same injuries to the mouth, tongue and gums as natural bone pieces can.
-They can cut the trachea.
+The resulting sharp shards can cause the same injuries to the mouth, tongue and gums as natural bone pieces can, or they can cut the trachea.
 They can even puncture the intestines or internal organs.

 Some other signs to watch for include constant swallowing, lack of energy, a fever, lack of appetite, and/or weight loss.
 Contact your vet if you notice any of these symptoms and be sure to let your vet know your dog has been eating rawhide so any possible complications can be considered.

-Just plain rawhide chews can discolor fabric and carpeting, too.
+Plain rawhide chews can discolor fabric and carpeting, too.
 They also often leave a sticky residue that is very hard to get out of carpet.
-And stepping on a gooey rawhide bone with a bare foot in the dark when you’re on your way to the bathroom is not pleasant (I speak from experience here).

 Millions, if not billions, of rawhide chew toys have been sold in the United States since their introduction to the consumer market in the 1950's.
 Many dogs have chewed on rawhide with no ill effects.
 But with all the other choices out there that don't carry all these risks, do you really want to take the chance?